Skip to main content

 Do I need to run anything locally?

-With MCPBundles, no. The server runs hosted.
-If you prefer running locally, npx @supabase/mcp-server works with Claude Desktop, Cursor, and other MCP clients.
+Through MCPBundles the server is hosted, so the answer is no. If you would rather run locally, npx @supabase/mcp-server is the official path and works with Claude Desktop, Cursor, and other MCP clients.